 Blood samples should be collected in red top clot tubes.
 Samples can be stored for 1-3 days in the refrigerator.
 If samples are to be stored for 3+ days prior to testing, then serum should be separated from the clot.
 Ship samples on ice for receiving in 1-2 days.

 ELISA testing, like any other diagnostic test, is only part of a comprehensive Johne's control program.
 Each farm has different goals and needs for Johne's control and should have a custom designed program for their specific enterprise.
 We would be glad to discuss any Johne's control issues or questions you may have.

-To learn more about delivering samples to the lab, visit the Laboratory page.
+To learn more about delivering samples to the lab, visit the Samples page.

 Questions may also be submitted through our online contact form.